 I have friends who adopted a little girl from another country, and their child has some significant disabilities that require her to wear a brace on her leg.
-You would think that fitting braces for a child’s leg would not be a difficult thing, but it has actually been a long process that has been debilitating and painful.
+You would think that fitting braces for a child’s leg wouldn’t be a difficult thing, but it has actually been a long process that has been debilitating and painful for her.

 That simple, helpless prayer, “Lord, I believe – help my unbelief” . . . it moves Him.

 None of our offerings are perfect, but they are all lovely.
 And what makes them lovely is our Father’s love for us.
 We are the children He called worthy; adopted; and taught to dance, one step at a time.
 To us, in the midst of our broken and imperfect efforts, He nonetheless exclaims, “Oh my goodness — I’m so proud of you!”